rivosinc/linux/Documentation/arch/riscv/hwprobe.rst

        manual starting from commit 95cf1f9 ("Add changes requested by Ved during signoff")

+  * :c:macro:`RISCV_HWPROBE_EXT_ZAAMO`: The Zaamo extension is supported as defined in the in the RISC-V ISA manual starting from commit XXXXXXXXX ("FOOOOOOOOOOOOOOOOOO").

+  * :c:macro:`RISCV_HWPROBE_EXT_ZALRSC`: The Zalrsc extension is supported as defined in the in the RISC-V ISA manual starting from commit XXXXXXXXX ("FOOOOOOOOOOOOOOOOOO").

 * :c:macro:`RISCV_HWPROBE_KEY_CPUPERF_0`: A bitmask that contains performance information about the selected set of processors.